naveenraman/AzureApplicationArchitectureGuide/2_ArchitectureStyles.md

 - You can move the entire HPC cluster to Azure, or you can keep your HPC cluster on-premises but use Azure for burst capacity.

 #### Recommedation for HPC Pack deployed to Azure
-The HPC cluster is created entirely within Azure.
+[Recommedation for HPC Pack deployed to Azure]: #recommedation-for-hpc-pack-deployed-to-azure The HPC cluster is created entirely within Azure.

 ![](/images/hpc_pack_azure.png)